 In an interview to the local Newspaper Prabhat Khabar, the first Governor of Jharkhand, Prabhat Kumar said that the inexperienced Political Leadership and Bureaucracy are responsible for the sorry state of affairs in Jharkhand.
 It was the main reason why Jharkhand could not reach its potential.
 According to him the two thrust areas for the development should have been the Agriculture Sector and the Mining Sectors, to take development into the rural areas but that did not really happen.

-Development Did Not Step Out of the Big Cities
+Development Does Not Step Out of the Big Cities

 Development of rural and semi-urban areas was supposed to panacea, a way to counter the Maoist forces in these areas of the state.
 But that did not happen.
 When rural and semi-urban areas are neglected by successive government in last 11 years, the consequences are devastating, the Maoism have taken deep roots in these areas and they are showing no signs of letting go of the areas conquered by them.
 The fact is that they are running a parallel government in Jharkhand and the dictate of the government is confined to handful of big cities of the state.
 In these Maoists’ turfs, even the Government machinery fears to tread, even with the backing of armed Government forces.